kophplok01/storiCard/README.md

 behave -f allure_behave.formatter:AllureFormatter -o reports/ features -t people-info
 ```

-After running that command, the execution report in JSON format will be generated and saved in a folder called 'reports'.
+After running that command, the execution report in JSON format will be generated and saved in a folder called `results`.
 To view the HTML version, run:

 ```bash
 allure serve reports